gldeng/universe/formal_theory/formal_theory_sustainable_development_en.md

 $$R_Q = -\log_2\left(\sum_i |c_i|^4\right)$$

-The higher $R_Q$ is, the more capability the system has to adapt to multiple future scenarios.
+The higher $`R_Q`$ is, the more capability the system has to adapt to multiple future scenarios.

 ### 3. Classical Properties of Human Systems